 You should not use this field to type out a full research proposal.
 You will be able to upload your research supporting materials separately if they are required (as described below).

 If known, under 'Proposed supervisor name' enter the name of the academic(s) who you would like to supervise your research.
 Otherwise, leave this field blank.

 Three overall, of which at least one must be academic.
 Referees should anonymise their references.

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.

 One professional reference is acceptable, though your other references should be academic and should comment specifically on your academic ability.

 Your references will be assessed for: your intellectual ability, your academic achievement, your motivation and interest in the course and subject area, your ability to work effectively both in a group and independently and your capacity for sustained work.

 We are requesting that referees anonymise their references with respect to name, ethnicity and gender as one of the actions we are taking as part of a pilot aimed at minimising conscious and unconscious bias in the admissions procedure for graduate students.
 Please ensure any referees you approach are aware of this requirement.

-In addition, Chemistry in Cells will contact referees and ask them to answer a small number of specific questions about the candidates.
-This will be in addition to the standard reference requirements as listed above.
+In addition, for this course the department will contact your referees and ask them to answer a small number of specific questions about you.
+This will be in addition to the standard reference requirements described above.